 - Politically and culturally sensitive with qualities of patience, tact and diplomacy

 - Ability to communicate effectively with, and build the capacity of, national staff.

 - Ability to work under difficult and often stressful conditions with significant movement restrictions

-Shared housing with running water, electricity, and internet is provided for expatriate staff close to the Sittwe office.
+Housing within RI compound in Lashio, northern Shan is provided.
+It includes adequate accommodation setup with running water, equipped kitchen, electricity and internet provided.
 Five days of R&R is provided every two months.
 This post is unaccompanied.

 We uphold the Humanitarian Principles: humanity, neutrality, impartiality, and operational independence.
 We affirmatively engage the most vulnerable communities.

 - Agility and Innovation

 About the Organization